Head Start Health Managers Descriptive Study, 2011-2015

 - the community and policy context within which they operate.

 The survey responses will be further informed by semi-structured interviews conducted with a subsample of Health Managers, teachers, and family services workers.
 In addition to primary data collection, the study will build a geo-coded database with measures of health and the determinants of health to provide context for the analyses of the quantitative and qualitative data.
 The project will be informed by a Technical Workgroup that will provide input on the study design, implementation, analysis, and final products.
+A Tribal Expert Workgroup will be formed to review analysis, reporting, and dissemination of the final products.

 The point of contact is Laura Hoard.